cftp/twitter-tracker/README.md

 Thursday 18 July 2013

-* Fix name clash by renaming a class (hopefully the last one)
+* BUGFIX: Fix name clash by renaming a class (hopefully the last one)
-* Show message in search widget when no tweets are found
+* ENHANCEMENT: Show message in search widget when no tweets are found
-* Add filter to tailor "no tweets" message
+* ENHANCEMENT: Add `tt_no_tweets` filter to tailor "no tweets" message

 ### v3.3.3